Skip to content

 Art Classes:

-Barbara’s Art Studio offers painting classes for everyone, including beginners, hence no experience is required.
-The frame Up sells art and craft kits, as well as offering demonstrations and classes.
-You can even take classes online!
-Another great option is to take a workshop at The Courtyard such as silk painting, batik fabric, and more.
-In either case, you can learn something new while also engaging your creative side.
-On top of being creative, you will make new friends and have a lot of fun in the process.
+Christa’s Art Studio offers paint and sip classes for all levels, including beginners, hence no experience is required.
+The Frame Up sells art and craft kits if you want to teach yourself something new.
+Another great option is to take a workshop or Class from the Caribbean Museum Center for the Arts in every medium from stained glass or fabrics to painting or pottery.
+In any case, you can learn something new while also engaging your creative side.
+You’ll also make new friends and have a lot of fun in the process.

 Yoga and Meditation: